Applied Enterprise Workflow with the SAFe Portfolio Kanban: An Experience Report

-The Agile Project Management Organization (APMO)—along with the Solution Train Engineers (STEs) and Release Train Engineers (RTEs)—is typically responsible for supporting decentralized but efficient program execution.
+The Value Management Office (VMO)—along with the Solution Train Engineers (STEs) and Release Train Engineers (RTEs)—is typically responsible for supporting decentralized but efficient PI execution.
 It provides support for standard reporting patterns, shared best practices, and the growth and dissemination of institutional knowledge.

-The Agile PMO works as a service unit for the trains.
+The APMO works as a service unit for the trains.
 It collects the data from the running trains and aggregates the reporting to inform the work of the LPM, the Solution Portfolio Management, and the Epic Owners.

 A clear indicator of the maturity of the Agile transformation initiative is when the portfolio has defined a new system of metrics and reporting.
 Often, when first attempting to build a Lean-Agile portfolio, the controlling team does not want to relinquish the well-known traditional project management metrics, such as supervising projects as cost centers or objective of scope-orientation.
 But traditional metrics in a so-called Lean-Agile environment are the controlling surface of a conventional project management culture.
 A closer look often reveals traditional project budgeting processes as well as traditional management practices.
 If we truly want to implement a Lean-Agile portfolio process, we have to change our reporting as well as our metrics.
 That is the subject of the following section.

-The following metrics have proven fairly starightforward to collect and accurately reflect the progress and effectiveness of the trains we have been involved in.
+The following metrics have proven fairly straightforward to collect and accurately reflect the progress and effectiveness of the trains we have been involved in.